-Challenges of virtual hearings 04

-We set out below some of the observations of survey respondents in relation to the challenges around virtual hearings.
+Challenges of virtual hearings 04 We set out below some of the observations of survey respondents in relation to the challenges around virtual hearings.

-of respondents believe that it is harder to concentrate during a virtual hearing than during an in-person hearing of respondents believe that virtual hearings may be less secure/confidential of respondents believe that the impact of any witness cross-examination is diminished by virtual hearings of respondents believe that virtual hearings make it harder for the public to view court hearings of respondents believe that to facilitate wider use of virtual hearings, the court system will need to invest heavily in technology and training for judges of respondents believe that changes will be required to the civil procedure and arbitration laws in the UK if virtual hearings are to be widely used
+It seems that virtual hearings present particular challenges that must be addressed and overcome in order to encourage and facilitate wider and more effective use of virtual hearings.
+Rules and access to justice and open justice 05 42% of respondents believe that changes will be required to the civil procedure rules in the UK and arbitration rules generally if virtual hearings are to be widely used.

-Rules and access to justice and open justice

-42% of respondents believe that changes will be required to the civil procedure rules in the UK and arbitration rules generally if virtual hearings are to be widely used.

 Clarity and consistency are key, and rules, or at least guidance, on important matters such as preferred hearing platforms, documents, the factors to consider in determining whether a virtual hearing is necessary or appropriate, and public access, can only improve the virtual hearing process.
 Linked to this issue is the question of whether virtual hearings can provide the "full" court experience.
 As mentioned above, the overwhelming majority of survey respondents would opt for an in-person hearing for their next final hearing/trial.
 One explanation for this could be a desire for litigants to "have their day in court", given the added gravity and sense of occasion that an in-person hearing provides.
 Another concern about virtual hearings is that they make it harder for the public to sit in and watch justice in action.
 36.8% of survey respondents believe that virtual hearings would make it harder for the public to view court hearings.
 Currently, the requirement for hearings to be open to the public is being met by granting press access to virtual hearings.
 However, this may not remain satisfactory in the long-term, particularly in cases where there is a large amount of public interest.

-The mediation conundrum 06

-Contrary to the overwhelming support for virtual hearings, the survey results for mediation tended to portray a different story, with respondents exhibiting a more circumspect attitude toward virtual mediation.
+The mediation conundrum 06 Contrary to the overwhelming support for virtual hearings, the survey results for mediation tended to portray a different story, with respondents exhibiting a more circumspect attitude toward virtual mediation.
 Given the choice, the majority of survey respondents (~65%) would prefer an in-person mediation to a virtual mediation.
 This is despite approximately half of survey respondents believing that online mediation is more cost-effective and efficient compared to in-person mediation.
 Undoubtedly, virtual mediations share many of the same cost and efficiency benefits as virtual hearings, particularly in multijurisdictional disputes, and it does seem likely that they will continue to take place after the pandemic, albeit they may not be as popular as virtual hearings.
 One important difference that should not be overlooked, however, is the fact that mediation is a voluntary process.
 Both parties will have to agree to a virtual mediation in order for it to take place, whereas this will not be the case for a virtual hearing, where the court or tribunal will likely make the ultimate decision.
 Therefore, the element of "get on board or get left behind" that exists in relation to virtual hearings is not necessarily so present in relation to virtual mediation.